 In this tutorial, we would be discussing about the installation procedure to get started with WebDriver initiating from the scratch.
 We would also be discussing about the diverse range of drivers provided by WebDriver, each catering to different testing and environmental needs.

-To be able to use WebDriver for scripting, there are some pre-requisites that need to be in place like the basic environment setup.
+To be able to use WebDriver for scripting, there are some pre-requisites that need to be in a place like the basic environment setup.
 In this series, we would be using Java as a programming language within our sample examples.
 Thus let us kick start with the Java installation.

 What You Will Learn: